 ‘OK.
 If you say so…’ Teddy pulls on his sweatpants and a warm hoodie and heads for the door.

-When Teddy comes to their room after a “Walking Dead” marathon, Derek’s still awake, absorbed by something on Teddy’s MacBook.
+When Teddy comes back to their room after a “Walking Dead” marathon with Chuck and Johnny and tons of chips and soda, Derek is still awake.
+He doesn’t acknowledge his younger brother, absorbed by something on Teddy’s MacBook.

 ‘What are you doing?
 Are you on FaceTime?
 Or watching err… Taïga?’